Why Your Lips Crack in Winter (Hint: TEWL Doubles, Most Balms Can't Keep Up)

 Layer 1: Replace the Stripped Lipid Film Quickly

 The first job of a winter lip balm is restoring the wax ester layer that wind and cold have stripped.
-This is what natural carnauba and beeswax do well; they melt onto the lip at body temperature and form a flexible protective film that survives cold air without cracking.
-Petrolatum does not do this; it sits on top in an inert layer and offers no structural reinforcement.
+Carnauba and beeswax melt at 35 to 38 degrees C, sit solid in the normal lip surface range of 28 to 36 C, and form a flexible protective film that survives cold air without cracking.
+Labisan's multi-lipid base of beeswax plus shea butter plus cocoa butter plus almond oil holds the 22 percent zinc oxide layer at even distribution; pure beeswax-only sticks sediment mineral particles during manufacture and crack at sub-zero temperatures.
+Petrolatum sits on top in an inert layer and offers no structural reinforcement.

 Layer 2: Slow Transepidermal Water Loss